-Figure 12 Transfer function of a spring

-Superattenuators

 Seismic noise constitutes the main limitation at low frequency for the detection of gravitational waves on the Earth.

 For this reason, all the main optical components of the interferometers must be suspended from ground.
 Virgo uses an 8m-long chain of pendula called Superattenutor.
-The idea of the superattenuator is simply to put in series several harmonic oscillators in order to obtain an extremely high level of attenuation above their resonance frequencies.
-This mechanical device can indeed reduce the motion of the ground by a factor 1012 that is a million of a million times for frequencies above a few Hz.
+This mechanical device can reduce the motion of the ground by a factor 10 that is a million of a million times!!